ninjaPixel/ninjaPixel.js/README.md

     npm install

-ninjaPixel is written in TypeCcript.
-The `.ts` files are located in the source directory and the compiled ninjaPixel.js file is output to the `dir` directory.
-There is a `gruntfile` configured to compile the TypeScript files and concatenate them into a single `.js` file.
+ninjaPixel is written in TypeScript; the `.ts` files are located in the `code\src` directory and the compiled ninjaPixel.js file is output to the `code\dir` directory.
+There is a `gruntfile` configured to compile the TypeScript files and concatenate them into a single JavaScript file.
 Again, from the `code` directory run

     grunt